readthedocs/ethicalads.io/content/pages/vs-google.md

 With EthicalAds, our code is both simple and open source.
 You can look at our [ethical ad server](https://github.com/readthedocs/ethical-ad-server/) and [ethical ad client](https://github.com/readthedocs/ethical-ad-client/) on Github.
 You can even read the exact logic we use to select that ads that show on your website, because we don't need complex tracking logic.

-## Diversity the web ecosystem by supporting more advertising options
+## Diversify the web ecosystem by supporting more advertising options

 Google and Facebook account for the vast majority of advertising revenue on the internet.
 Having all the revenue concentrated in these two companies makes it harder for independent publishers and companies to get started.
 We think our approach to advertising is worth investing in, and we hope to make it a larger percentage of the way the internet does advertising.

 We talk more about the issues with [invasive ad tracking](../content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md), and how it hurts journalism and anyone creating high-value content on the web.
-We are hoping to break this vicious circle by offering a better way to support developer-focused publishers on the internet.
+We are hoping to break this vicious cycle by offering a better way to support developer-focused publishers on the internet.

 ## Ready to make the next step?